The Black-Scholes Equation in Presence of Arbitrage: Arbitrage and Utility

 and the growth factor from $s$ to $T$ is

-the solution of the expected utility maximization for $s:=0$ and arbitrary $T$ with utility function $u:=\log$ is the optimal growth portfolio.
-Therefore, the equivalence follows. \end{proof} These last two results are in line with the well-known results of \cite{Be01}, \cite{ChLa07}, \cite{KaKa07} and \cite{HuSc10}.
-Moreover, the equivalence of expected utility maximization and (NFLVR) can be proved for a particular choice of a Markov dynamics.
-Namely, if the asset dynamics follows an It\^{o}'s process, Proposition \ref{NovikovThm} and Theorem \ref{utility} lead to \begin{corollary} For the market model whose dynamics is specified by an It\^{o}'s process (\ref{Dyn}), where we additionally assume that the coefficients \begin{itemize} \item $(\alpha_t)_t,(\sigma_t)_t$, and $(r_t)_t$ are predictable, \item $(\sigma_t)_t$ has vanishing quadratic covariation with the standard Brownian motion, i.e. $\left<\sigma,W\right>\equiv0$, \end{itemize} the (NFLVR) condition holds true if and only if the expected utility maximization problem can be solved for all times and horizons for a chosen utility function. \end{corollary}
+the solution of the expected utility maximization for $s:=0$ and arbitrary $T$ with utility function $u:=\log$ must be equal to the optimal growth portfolio.
+Therefore, by Theorem \ref{utility} (ZC) follows. \end{proof}

+Under what conditions is the converse of Theorem \ref{thm_ZC_equiv} true?
+The equivalence of expected utility maximization and (NFLVR) can be proved for a particular choice of a Markov dynamics.
+Namely, if the asset dynamics follows an It\^{o} process, Proposition \ref{NovikovThm} and Theorem \ref{utility} lead to \begin{proposition} Let the dynamics of a market model be specified by following It\^o processes as in (\ref{Dyn}), where we additionally assume that the coefficients \begin{itemize} \item $(\alpha_t)_t,(\sigma_t)_t$, and $(r_t)_t$ satisfy

+\item $(\sigma_t)_t$ is an It\^o process, \item $(\sigma_t)_t$ and $(W_t)_t$ are independent processes. \end{itemize} Then, the (NFLVR) condition holds true if and only if the expected utility maximization problem can be solved for all times and horizons for a chosen utility function. \end{proposition}